sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 Note: wget does not support certificate/proxy authentication.

-If you don't have an /etc/grid-security/certificates directory, you could specify --no-check-certificate, but we don't recommend this.
+If you don't have an /etc/grid-security/certificates directory, you could specify ``--no-check-certificate``, but we don't recommend this.

 Downloading with proxy authentication